silently/wsmock/README.md

   return
 }

-rec.Assert().With(customAsserter) // it's possible to chain it with other AssertionBuilder conditions
+rec.NewAssertion().With(customCondition) // it's possible to chain it with other conditions
 ```

-...this `customAsserter` is an alternate implementation of `OneNotToBe`.
+...this `customCondition` is an alternate implementation of `OneNotToBe`.

 ## Implementation specifics

 The flow of messages in a test goes like (considering a `runWs` server handler):
 - `conn.Send("input")` → conn's serverReadCh channel → read by `runWs` (typically with `ReadJSON` or `ReadMessage`)
 - then `runWs` processes the input message
-- and/or/then `runWs` possibly writes messages (typically with `WriteJSON` or `WriteMessage`) → recorder serverWriteCh channel → forwarded by the recorder to each assertion declated on it with `Assert()`
+- and/or/then `runWs` possibly writes messages (typically with `WriteJSON` or `WriteMessage`) → recorder serverWriteCh channel → forwarded by the recorder to each assertion declated on it with `NewAssertion()`

 Here are some gotchas:
 - `conn.Send(message any)` ensures messages are processed in arrival's order on the same `conn`, but depending on your WebSocket server handler implementation, there is no guarantee that messages sent on **several** conns will be processed in the same order they were sent